-Extracts from a letter dated 3rd March 1840 to Messrs Mitchell & Clarke Wymondham from Treburn & White of 134 Leadenhall Street London.
+Extracts from a letter dated 3rd March 1840 to Messrs Mitchell & Clarke Wymondham from Trehern & White of 134 Leadenhall Street London.
 Author’s own collection

 The above letter dated 3rd March, 1840, was sent by Messrs Trehern & White of London to Messrs Mitchell & Clarke solicitors of Wymondham.
 Under the heading ‘Mann & Burlingham’, the writer refers to ‘Edmund Howckin of Great Ellingham Yeoman’ and his ‘purchase of lot No.2 described as on the other side for £495’.

-Schedule included with letter dated 3rd March 1840 to Messrs Mitchell & Clarke Wymondham from Treburn & White of 134 Leadenhall Street London.
+Schedule included with letter dated 3rd March 1840 to Messrs Mitchell & Clarke Wymondham from Trehern & White of 134 Leadenhall Street London.
 Author’s own collection

 The ‘other side’ referred to in the letter, is a Schedule which provides a description of the land comprised in ‘lot No.2’.

 Edmund Houchen purchased four inclosures of arable land (which together totalled twelve acres one rood and thirty nine perches) in Great Ellingham.
 Just over four acres of the land was copyhold of the Manor of Ellingham Hall, with around two acres copyhold of the Manor of Ellingham Rectory and the remainder was freehold.